code2fly/exploring-reactive-spring/README.md

     destination variable like path variable, routes to trigger different handlers etc.
     * an application can expose http endpoint and rsocket at the same time as shown in example in this repo.

+  * **Security** - in reactive context
+    * the basic motive here is since in reactive application the number of threads available are very finite and precious we cannot keep them blocked for any crypto related work, and crypto being cpu intensive does not have any reactive meaning to it.
+    * so all we are looking for is to make that exchange or interaction off the reactive thread pool.
+    * in context of reactive apps this is what spring 5.x does, with ReactiveUserDetailsService and ReactiveAuthenticationManager these things ultimately end up moving the brief time we are doing  cryptography part on to  a separate thread.
+    * check Bcrypt - password encoding mechanism but computationally inefficient. (used widely today)